iaeiou/blue-plankton-2/content/posts/wild-boar.md

 date: 2020-07-18T20:14:36.498Z
 thumb_img_path: /images/young-wild-boar.jpg
 excerpt: Wild boar were spotted running in the ravine out back.
-Turns out they're considered "escaped private property" and belong to a hunting preserve over an hour away.
+Turns out they're "escaped private property" and belong to a hunting preserve over an hour away.
 layout: post
 ---
 Last Christmas eve wild boar were spotted running in the ravine out back.
 Three men doing brush fire work here spotted them.
 They were excited about their discovery.

 I hadn't realized that there are wild boar in New Hampshire.
-The sighting me curious to learn more.
+The sighting made me curious to learn more.

 ## "Escaped private property"